Barmès-Buecher - Gewurztraminer Hengst Grand Cru 2019 (moelleux)

 Bettane & Desseauve

-Rated estate (2020 guide) 3 stars (High-quality production, serving as a benchmark in its sector)
+Rated estate (2020 guide): 3 stars (High-quality production, setting the standard in its sector)

 About the estate:

-Maxime Barmès and his sister Sophie are now in charge of the estate, with their mother Geneviève still present.
-The vineyard covers almost 19 hectares and has been cultivated for over a decade according to biodynamic principles, with increasingly advanced practices (sheep and beehives in some vineyards, tree planting, etc.).
-With each passing vintage, the wines seem to gain in tension and dryness, which is something we can only rejoice in.
-The estate's greatest successes are undoubtedly its Pinot Noirs and Rieslings, year after year.
-The estate has just released a 2009 Pinot Noir from old vines, grown in the Hengst grand cru but not yet eligible for that designation, a wine that was vinified by François Barmès two years before his tragic accident.
+Maxime Barmès and his sister Sophie now run the estate, with their mother Geneviève still very much involved.
+A vineyard spanning nearly 19 hectares, cultivated for over a decade according to biodynamic principles and with increasingly advanced practices (sheep and beehives in certain vineyards, tree plantings, etc.).
+With each vintage, the wines seem to gain in intensity and dryness, which we can only welcome.
+The estate’s greatest successes are, without a doubt, the Pinot Noirs and Rieslings, year after year.
+The estate has just released a 2009 Pinot Noir from old vines, sourced from the Hengst grand cru but not yet eligible for that designation—a wine that was vinified at the time by François Barmès, two years before his tragic accident.

 Guide Hachette des vins